manimovassagh/file-upload-express/README.md

 - No support for file versioning.
 - No authentication/authorization implemented.

+## 📝 Changelog

+- v1.0.0: Initial release with Spring Boot and TypeScript services.

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](https://opensource.org/licenses/MIT) file for details.